OpsLevel/terraform-provider-opslevel/CONTRIBUTING.md

 2. clone your fork locally
 3. check out a new branch for your proposed changes
 4. push changes to your fork
-5. open a pull request against `dbt-labs/dbt` from your forked repository
+5. open a pull request from your forked repository

 ### OpsLevel contributors